eltrino/magento2-hyva-checkout-stripe/README.md

 ## How to use it with Hyvä Checkout?

-1. Install [additional module](https://github.com/eltrino/magento2-stripe-payments) which adds extra API resources to the Magento.
-2. Add payment method repository to package.json inside react application folder.
+1. Add payment method repository to package.json inside react application folder.
 Follow only one of the following steps (a or b).

    a. if you've used [Hyvä CheckoutExample Module Template](https://github.com/hyva-themes/magento2-checkout-example) for customizations